-Equiv is certainly plausible when ' \square ' is interpreted as a necessity operator.
-If φ is necessary and ψ is logically equivalent to φ , then surely ψ is also necessary.
+Equiv is certainly plausible when ' $\Box$ ' is interpreted as a necessity operator.
+If $\phi$ is necessary and $\psi$ is logically equivalent to $\phi$ , then surely $\psi$ is also necessary.
 As we have seen, Equiv becomes less compelling when we apply the slingshot to theories of facts or propositions, but Gödel might then provide a plausible replacement.

 Coden is more contentious.
 Recall that there are two schools of thought about definite descriptions: (1) they are singular terms, like names; (2) they are quantifiers.
-If definite descriptions are quantifiers, as Russell held, then it is easy to see why φ is logically equivalent to $\neg a = ix(x = a \land \phi) \neg$.
+If definite descriptions are quantifiers, as Russell held, then it is easy to see why $\phi$ is logically equivalent to $\lceil a = ix(x = a \land \phi) \rceil$ .
 But then co-denoting definite descriptions cannot be intersubstituted, as Smullyan reminds us, unless the definite description takes wide scope.
 And in the slingshot, the modal operator has wide scope over the definite description.